AzyCrw4282/mysql-gateway/README.md

 #### Acknowledgements

+This project is not possible without the `mysql-driver` for Golang, so the credits are due respectively to all the relevant contributors.

-This project was inspired by the works from user @just1689 and his project, `pg-gatway` where postgresql db can be interacted over HTTP using module such as `curl` .
+Thanks to user @just1689 and his project, `pg-gatway` where postgresql db can be interacted over HTTP using module such as `curl`.

 #### Packages used

+- mux - An HTTP router

+- Go MySQL driver - The main driver for Golang

+- MySQL - MySQL RDBMS